AminKhosusimehr/OOP-Design-course/README.md

 **Hotel Room Reservation System**

 ---
+# ✅ Report of the third Task of the Project

 ## Overview
 This report compares the original hotel reservation system code with the refactored version and explains the actions taken to ensure **SOLID principles** are properly applied.
 The core functionality of the system has been preserved.